 Introduction

-Rooms B, C, and F, in the Graduate Life Center are configured to serve a multitude of needs, from course instruction, to dissertation defense, to graduate community gatherings.
+Rooms B and C in the Graduate Life Center are configured to serve a multitude of needs, from course instruction, to dissertation defense, to graduate community gatherings.

 Instructions